Actuarial-Control-Cycle-T1-2024/sample-page/README.md

 ## <span style="color:#c5f015">Website Guide</span>
 ---

-- **Report**: The `report.pdf` file contains the main concept proposed by our group, along with all associated risks and analyses.
+- **Report**: The `ACTL5100 Group 3 Case Report.pdf` file contains the main concept proposed by our group, along with all associated risks and analyses.

 - **Code**: The `life_insurance.py` file includes the main technical aspects utilized in our project.